Chemistry 247B Grading, Expectations, and All That

 What YOU should expect

-• Organic chemistry will build on first-year chemistry, especially in the areas of energy and bonding.
-You might want to look over your notes from last year relating to molecular orbitals and how molecules absorb energy.
-We'll start right up with discussions of enthalpy, entropy, and free energy.
+• Organic chemistry will build on first-year chemistry, especially qualitative aspects of energy and bonding.
+You might want to look over your notes from last year relating to Lewis structures and hybridization and how molecules absorb energy.
+We'll use terms like trigonal planar, tetrahedral, sp2, sp3, enthalpy, entropy, and free energy.

 • The subjects dealt with in organic chemistry are very strongly connected logically and should make sense.

 • Do you play a musical instrument or sing?
-The best way to learn organic chemistry is precisely the same as the best way to learn how to sing or play an instrument: practice, practice, practice.
+Are you an athlete?
+The best way to learn organic chemistry is precisely the same as the best way to learn how to sing or play an instrument or play a sport: practice, practice, practice.
 Don't expect to learn this stuff all at the last minute!
 Take it piece by piece.
 See if you can build your own puzzle.

 • I'll help you all I can.
 This is the only course I'm teaching; take advantage of the fact that you are at St. Olaf and not the University of Minnesota!
 My door is (almost) always open.
 Stop by.
 Introduce yourself.
-I only ask that you not call me by phone at home; I'm usually online in the evening -- so email is better.
+I only ask that you not call me by phone at home; I'm usually online in the evening, though, -- so email is fine.

 Disclaimer